avaldinger/readability/README.md

 ### General info

 Readability grading application written in C. The aim of the program is to grade any texts entered by the user.
-There are three different outputs of the program depending on the grading index:
+There are three different outputs of the program depending on the grading score:
  * Before Grade 1
  * The Grade Index
  * Grade 16+